 Yes.
-Observation care must be provided hourly for a minimum of 8-hours.
+Observation care must be provided hourly for a minimum of 8 hours.
 In billing for observation service, the units of service represent the countable number of observation hours that the patient spends in observation.
-This countable observation time is exclusive of any time the patient was out of the observation area without an RN and exclusive of any time that a separately billable procedure was performed that required active monitoring.
-Medicare will not pay separately for any hours a beneficiary spends in observation over 24-hours, but all costs beyond 24-hours will be included in the composite APC payment for observation services.
-Observation services with less than 8-hours of observation are not eligible for Medicare reimbursement and would be billed with the appropriate E/M level (99281-99285 or Critical Care 99291).
-If a period of observation spans more than one calendar day, all of the hours for the entire period of observation must be included on a single line and the date of service for that line is the date the patient is admitted to observation.
+This countable observation time is exclusive of any time the patient was out of the observation area without an RN, and exclusive of any time that a separately billable procedure was performed that required active monitoring.
+Medicare will not pay separately for any hours a beneficiary spends in observation over 24 hours.
+Still, all costs beyond 24 hours will be included in the composite APC payment for observation services.
+Observation services with less than 8 hours of observation are not eligible for Medicare reimbursement and would be billed with the appropriate E/M level (99281-99285 or Critical Care 99291).
+If a period of observation spans more than one calendar day, all of the hours for the entire observation period must be included on a single line.
+The date of service for that line is the date the patient is admitted to observation.

-Per CMS, observation time starts at the clock time documented in the patient's medical record, which "coincides with the time that observation services are initiated in accordance with a physician's order for observation."
-Observation ends at the time when all medically necessary services related to observation care are completed - including follow-up after discharge orders are written.
-This observation end time is the time when all clinical or medical interventions have been completed, including the nursing follow-up care performed after the physician's observation discharge orders were written.
+Per CMS, observation time starts at the time documented in the patient's medical record, which "coincides with the time that observation services are initiated in accordance with a physician's order for observation."
+Observation ends when all medically necessary services related to observation care are completed - including follow-up after discharge orders are written.
+This observation end time is when all clinical or medical interventions have been completed, including the nursing follow-up care performed after the physician's observation discharge orders were written.
 This does not include the time a patient might spend waiting for transportation.